AvinashPolisetty/AvinashPolisetty/README.md

 Skills: Python,Statistics,Machine learning,Deep learning,NLP,LLm's

 - 🔭 I’m working on building the end-to-end datascience projects
-- 🌱 Learning the LLM's and also developing LLM applications.
+- 🌱 Learning about LLM's and also developing LLM applications.